eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 This post is inspired by the Statement of Objective examples provided by the [MIT EECS Communication Lab](https://mitcommlab.mit.edu/eecs/commkit/graduate-school-personal-statement/).
 Some programs (e.g., Berkeley EECS) require a Statement of Purpose (SoP) and a Personal Statement (PS).
 In this post, we will dissect and annotate [my SoP](https://eugenielai.github.io/docs/application/SoP_MIT_eylai.pdf) submitted to MIT EECS, which is a hybrid of both, in my case.

-I also want to shamelessly include a copy of [my first draft](https://eugenielai.github.io/docs/application/SoP_draft_eylai.pdf) for a before-after comparison and show how far I have (and maybe anyone could) come by applying the learnings discussed in this post.
+I also shamelessly include a copy of [my first draft](https://eugenielai.github.io/docs/application/SoP_draft_eylai.pdf) for a before-after comparison and show how far I have (and maybe anyone could) come by applying the learnings discussed in this post.
 It would be difficult to measure the impact of something without showing the starting point, which is often missing in the existing resources for SoP.

 Also, if you are an anxious applicant, let’s not compare ourselves.
 I know it’s easier said than done, and I still fall into that trap too.
 But it is **unfair** to compare the ins and outs of ourselves to **only** the best side of others (e.g., their SoP).
 This note was first brought up to me by Dr.\* [Maria De-Arteaga](https://mariadearteaga.com/) back in 2019 when I just started to pivot my profile towards grad school and has been helping me get off the overthinking treadmill since.